3.2 Stormwater Management Design

 - Avoiding Utilities – Careful mapping of surface and subsurface utilities on-site is necessary to reduce conflicts and the potential for relocating of existing utilities.
 A designer can view PWD utility records by contacting PA One Call and PWD Water Transport Records Unit (Section 2.5).

-- Avoiding Sensitive Features – SMPs should be placed in locations that avoid sensitive features, such as mature tree stands, wetlands, steep slopes, and floodplains, and constraints, such as shallow bedrock.
-These areas will have been mapped during the site assessment process in Section 3.1.
+- Avoiding Sensitive Features – SMPs should be placed in locations that avoid sensitive features, such as mature tree stands, wetlands, steep slopes, and floodplains, and constraints, such as shallow bedrock and groundwater.
+These areas will have been mapped during the site assessment process in Section 3.1.1 and Section 3.1.2.
 Many of these areas are regulated by State and Federal agencies and/or City ordinances.

 - Providing Maintenance Access – Locating SMPs in areas where they can be easily accessed for maintenance is an important design consideration.
 Vehicular access routes, if needed for sediment removal, should be considered.